EUROPEAN ENVIRONMENTAL TRIBUNAL

 Art 5

-The participants of the European Environmental Tribunal must, in maximum possible, reflect the human and cultural diversity, and a transdisciplinary, a transcultural and a transnational character should design the constitution of its structure.
+The participants of the European Environmental Tribunal must, in maximum possible, reflect the human and cultural diversity.
+And a transdisciplinary, a transcultural and a transnational character should design the constitution of its structure.

 Art 6

 A president, two vice presidents, directors, international advisors and independent members will constitute the European Environmental Tribunal.
+But such bureaucratic design can vary.

 Art 7